raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 52. What is a static pod?

     Answer: This is from official documentation.
 Static Pods are managed directly by the kubelet daemon on a specific node, without the API server observing them.
+    A static pod is a pod that is defined as a file on a node's filesystem, rather than in the Kubernetes API server Static pods are managed directly by the kubelet on the node where they run, rather than by the Kubernetes API server they cannot be updated or modified via the API server like regular pods Static pods are typically used for system-level components that need to run on a specific node, such as network proxies or monitoring agents.

 ## .